Independent Publisher Book Awards: Criticism

-The IPPY Awards were criticized by Writer Beware, an advocacy website sponsored by the Science Fiction and Fantasy Writers of America (SFWA), which stated that it was one of several profiteer awards run by the Jenkins Group and that 'even among profiteers, however, Jenkins is unusual in the amount of extra merchandise it hawks to winners.'
-The site classified profiteer awards as awards that are aimed at "making money for the sponsor.
-Such awards aren't really about honouring writers at all."
+in 2015, the IPPY Awards were criticized by Writer Beware, an advocacy website sponsored by the Science Fiction and Fantasy Writers of America (SFWA), which stated that it was one of several profiteer awards run by the Jenkins Group.
+The site classified profiteer awards as awards that are aimed at "making money for the sponsor."

+Many well known awards charge fees.
+Writer's Digest explicitly notes that while submission fees require authors to be strategic, they do not make an award illegitimate, specifically highlighting the IPPYs as a program that opens real doors for indie authors.

+As of 2026 the IPPY merchandise store contains medals and award stickers, as well as framed certificates.
+The Jenkins Group does provide medals and award stickers at no additional cost to medal winners.